Andrew McCutchen Preview, Player Props: Pirates vs. Cardinals

-On Saturday, Andrew McCutchen (.289 on-base percentage in past 10 games, 78 points below season-long percentage) and the Pittsburgh Pirates play the St. Louis Cardinals, whose starting pitcher will be Drew Rom.
-First pitch is at 7:15 PM ET.
+The Pittsburgh Pirates, including Andrew McCutchen (.194 batting average in his past 10 games), battle starter Zack Thompson and the St. Louis Cardinals at Busch Stadium, Sunday at 2:15 PM ET.

-He had a hitless performance in his most recent game (0-for-1 with an RBI) against the Cardinals.
+In his most recent game, he went 1-for-2 with an RBI against the Cardinals.

 Andrew McCutchen Game Info & Props vs. the Cardinals